felixeye/felixeye.github.io/Metagenomics/1611/tutorials/scg_part3.md

 These steps will help you obtain results to think about the following questions:

 ## Questions:

 **Q3.1:** Did you notice how many reads were discarded in the pre-processing?
 Do the numbers differ between the Miseq and Hiseq datasets?
-You can use the group google doc to see the results for all the datasets.
+You can use the group google spreadsheet to see the results for all the datasets.

 **Q3.2:** Did you notice any differences between HiSeq and MiSeq data and the different assemblers?